JetBrains/amper/docs/src/index.md

 ## Issues and feedback

-Amper uses [:youtrack: YouTrack](https://youtrack.jetbrains.com/issues/AMPER) for issue tracking, [create a new issue](https://youtrack.jetbrains.com/newIssue?project=AMPER) there to report problems or submit ideas.
+Amper uses [:jetbrains-youtrack: YouTrack](https://youtrack.jetbrains.com/issues/AMPER) for issue tracking, [create a new issue](https://youtrack.jetbrains.com/newIssue?project=AMPER) there to report problems or submit ideas.

 You can also join the [:material-slack: Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussions.